Qualifications and Information

 scholarship is awarded every other year.
 For more information on the

 - No credit is given for courses taken through this program, and courses will not appear on transcripts.
-If you wish to receive credit for courses, you must register as nondegree students and pay tuition at the prevailing rates.
+If you wish to receive credit for courses, you must register as a non-degree seeking student and pay tuition at the prevailing rates.

 Please contact us at email@example.com or 202-885-5962 if you have further questions.

-The application for Spring 2016 courses will be made available on Monday, November 30, 2015
+The application for Spring 2016 courses is now available.

 COMMUNITY AUDIT ENROLLMENT PROCESS